magicstickuk/multisite-post-duplicator/readme.txt

 1. Upload `multisite-post-duplicator` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In WordPress admin on any of your sites within your multisite network go to Tools > Multisite Post Duplicator
+4. Customise the default behaviour by going to Setting > Multisite Post Duplicator Settings

 == Frequently Asked Questions ==